mattamx/Projects/TripleTen Projects/README.md

 - Data clean-up and code condensation through the use various functions and methods.
 - Plotly/Seaborn visualization additions and further alignment to mirror work done in PowerPoint and Tableau.
     - Note: need to out a way to have Plotly illustration show up on GitHub.
-- Notebook template creation.
+- Notebook templates in progress.
-    - This will live under the Templates folder shortly.
+    - This will live under the Templates folder.
-- Revise data story telling with actual narrative structure.
+    - Meant to provide structure to story/written narratives going forward.